+Emissions during this eight-year span have been characterized by two different intervals.
 During the period 2013 to 2015 greenhouse gas emissions were below the ESD targets.
-However the EPA found that Ireland has exceeded its annual limits for three consecutive years from 2016 to 2018.
-In 2018, provisional estimates indicate an exceedance of 5.2 million tonnes carbon dioxide equivalent (Mt CO_2 eq)11.
+However, the EPA found that Ireland has exceeded its annual limits for five consecutive years from 2016 to 2020.
+2020 estimates indicate an annual deficit of 6.7 Mt CO2 eq.